-All too often, individuals are encouraged to improve on their weaknesses instead of building on their strengths.
+Individuals are often encouraged to improve on their weaknesses instead of building on their strengths.
 In a complex, competitive, and often chaotic world, introverts must marshal their natural tendency for intellectual pursuits to create a world within their image.
 In short, introverts must create a subjective world within objective reality.

 Although all introverts have various strengths, they fundamentally possess the seed of independence, problem-solving, and self-awareness.

-In a chaotic society, strategic thinking introverts are not only needed, but they may also be the only ones to save society from itself.
+In a chaotic society, strategic thinking introverts are not only needed, but they may also be the only ones to save humanity from itself.

 Breakthrough innovations have often come through the genius of introversion.

-And if the great inventions in society often come through these personality types, strategic thinking introverts have the resources and wherewithal to continue to reengineer society’s maladjustment.
+And if the great inventions in society often come through these personality types, strategic thinking introverts have the resources and money to continue reengineering society’s maladjustment.